 6. Hike to the Remote Cirque of Mafate

 The Cirque of Mafate is a collection of tiny villages in the heart of Reunion Island.
 Completely cut off from the rest of the world, the “island within the island” is only accessible by foot.
 It’s absolutely fascinating to visit and to experience the Mafate way of life.
 You can hike in and out over 2 days, starting at Col des Bœufs in Salazie.
+For anyone with a bit of thru-hiking 101 knowledge, this hike might sound like one of those, but it’s not as intense (still pretty intense) and doesn’t take weeks.
+It does get pretty tiring though, so it could be like a practice for your upcoming thru-hike (if you’re considering one, that is!)
+Not to mention that it can be quite exhilarating.
 There’s a big parking lot here, where you can park your car for 10 Euros per night.
 Hike for a couple of hours into the village of La Nouvelle, where you spend the night.
 Accommodation ranges from around 17€ per person for a 6 bed dormitory or 40€ for a double room.
 Dinner is served family-style and costs 25€ per person, with breakfast at 7€.

 Read my Reunion Island Hiking Guide here.